 - Once the sanding is finished wrap blenderm tape completely around the forward horizontal wing joint near the neck, it will help support and hide the joint.

-- The body tubes are pre-cut for the wing slot except for where the coupler is glued, they are shipped with foam inbetween to keep the slot open, the tube tends to flatten a bit once cut, leave the foam in place till ready to glue the wing in.
+- The body tubes are pre-cut for the wing slot except for where the coupler is glued.
 Glue the two body tubes together.
-The body tubes are marked with an arrow, make sure you align the two tubes so that the arrows are aligned so that the marking wing slots are correctly aligned. **Note, the tube with the rail buttons will be the rear of the model.
+The body tubes are marked with an arrow, make sure you align the arrows so that the wing slots are correctly aligned. **Note, the tube with the rail buttons will be the rear of the model.

-- Once the glue is set, carefully using multiple light cuts slowly cut the body tube slot through the tube and coupler to make a complete slot.
-You can do it freehand, it took a little bit of time but if you go slow and make multiple passes a little at a time will yield the best result.
+- Once the glue is set, using multiple light cuts slowly cut the body tube slot through the tube and coupler to make a complete slot.
+Go slow and make multiple passes a little at a time.
 Test fit the a spare piece of foam into the slot to make sure the wing will install easily.

-- Test fit and slide the wing into the body tube slot making sure it is centered and the rail buttons are on the same side as the visible spars(on the bottom) Once centered, glue fully along the body tube top and bottom to secure it in place.
-It’s better to place the model upside down and glue the bottom part of the tube first so that the wing and tube are supported flat, then flip the model right side up and glue the top making sure to keep the wing/tube flat.
+- Test fit and slide the wing into the body tube slot making sure it is centered front and rear and the rail buttons are on the same side as the visible spars(on the bottom) **Note the body tube with the rail buttons will be toward the rear of the model.
+Once centered, place the model upside down on a flat surface so that the rail buttons are up and glue fully along the body tube bottom to secure it in place.
 The tube tends to flatten once it is cut so you may need to pinch the tube slightly as you glue and use accellerator a bit at a time to make sure it stays round in the middle and makes contact with the wing.
 Flip over and lay the front portion on something flat and glue the top tube starting with the neck section.
 Since the rail buttons are in place you will need to be careful when you glue the top rear that you do not deform or bend the wing as you glue.